-- □ DOT propane cylinders must be transported and stored in an upright position so the pressure relief device will function properly.
-Laying a DOT propane cylinder on its side may potentially create a very dangerous situation. □ The pigtail hose must be installed to avoid tension or pulling stress at either end of the hose.
-Keep the pigtail hose away from sharp edges of the cylinder collar, rigid corners, walls, doors or other compartment structures including the cover. □ Before entering a propane or fuel service station make sure all pilot lights are extinguished.
-Shut off gas to all appliances by closing the - propane gas main shut off valve.
+- DOT propane cylinders must be transported and stored in an upright position so the pressure relief device will function properly.
+Laying a DOT propane cylinder on its side may potentially create a very dangerous situation. - The pigtail hose must be installed to avoid tension or pulling stress at either end of the hose.
+Keep the pigtail hose away from sharp edges of the cylinder collar, rigid corners, walls, doors or other compartment structures including the cover. - Before entering a propane or fuel service station make sure all pilot lights are extinguished.
+Shut off gas to all appliances by closing the propane gas main shut off valve.
 Always shut OFF any engine before refueling.
-Do not smoke and do not operate other ignition sources while refueling.
-If you suspect your propane container has been overfilled, contact - If you suspect your propane container has been overfilled, contact your dealer or a qualified propane technician for assistance immediately.
+Do not smoke and do not operate other ignition sources while refueling. - ☐ If you suspect your propane container has been overfilled, contact your dealer or a qualified propane technician for assistance immediately.
 Do not attempt to service a propane container overfill yourself.